vkhatri/chef-solrcloud/README.md

  * `default[:solrcloud][:restore_cores]` (default: `true`): restore older version solr cores configuration to newer version

+    Note: Disable this option if reverting back to an old version.
+Before restoring the cores, new version cores directory content gets purged.
+          If there are changes in cores configuration between older and newer versions, only current(older) version cores configuration will presists.

  * `default[:solrcloud][:zk_run]` (default: `false`): if true solr will start up with embedded zookeeper

     Note: Setting option `node[:solrcloud][:zk_run]` will remove solrcloud config zk_host from solr.xml, mainly meant for testing purpose